-Having a sore throat is uncomfortable and inconvenient, and even more so when accompanied by a sore tongue.
-The combination of a sore throat and tongue isn't a rare symptom of certain conditions, but your diagnosis depends on the other signs and symptoms you experience.
+Having a sore throat is uncomfortable and inconvenient – even more so when accompanied by a sore tongue.
+If you are suffering from a combination of sore throat and tongue, your diagnosis will depend on the other signs and symptoms you are experiencing.

 Causes of a Sore Tongue and Throat

-Mouth ulcers are a common reason for a painful throat and tongue.
-Whether they're caused by canker sores, cuts from sharp foods or a bacterial infection, they can affect any of the soft tissues inside your mouth – including your tongue, inner cheeks and the gum tissue surrounding your teeth.
-However, don't count out conditions such as candidiasis, thrush or burning mouth syndrome as other common reasons for a sore throat and tongue.
+Mouth ulcers are a common cause of painful throat and tongue.
+Whether caused by canker sores, cuts from sharp foods or germs, mouth ulcers can affect any of the soft tissues inside your mouth – including your tongue, inner cheeks, and the gum tissue surrounding your teeth.
+You should not exclude conditions such as candidiasis, thrush or burning mouth syndrome, however, since they are also common triggers of a sore throat and tongue.

 Signs and Symptoms